Digital-Sin/BitmapTextureFont/README.md

    - Check your sprite sheet to ensure that the characters are evenly spaced and fit uniformly within cells
    - Check your sprite sheet for any repeating characters ( That includes ***whitespace***! )
    - Check your settings and make sure the ***Character Map*** is typed out correctly as shown on the sprite sheet

-#### Feel free to use in any projects either personal or commercial, but please keep the License and credit wherever possible!
-Thanks!